What is a traditional IRA and how does it work?

 Can traditional IRA funds be accessed early?

-Withdrawals before age 59½ are generally subject to income tax and a 10% penalty.
-Certain exceptions apply, including qualified medical expenses and first-time home purchases.
+Yes, but traditional IRA withdrawals before age 59½ are generally subject to ordinary income tax and a 10% penalty.
+Certain exceptions apply, including qualified first-time homebuyer expenses, certain higher-education expenses, certain medical expenses, and health insurance premiums during unemployment.10

 Can a traditional IRA receive rollovers from a 401(k)?